Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 Seigler Hot Springs, 1947

-The Mountain Of Attention Sanctuary of Adidam Coloring Book The Mountain Of Attention Coloring Book — A fun and educational activity-book for children ages 3–10.
+The Mountain Of Attention Coloring Book — A fun and educational activity-book for children ages 3–10.
 Features a full-color cover and 22 drawings of the Holy Sites of The Mountain Of Attention.
 Also includes stories about Adi Da Samraj's relationship to each of these special places.
 Available from The Dawn Horse Press.

-NEXT: Da Love-Ananda Mahal
+NEXT SANCTUARY: Da Love-Ananda Mahal

 "Letting Go Mountain" is Adi Da's name for Seigler Mountain.